 You can read the August 2017 of eShe online!
 Click on this link or flip the pages in the live preview below.
 It’s free!

-(Tip: slide to the bottom right corner of the live preview, and turn on the ‘full-screen’ view for best results.)
+(Tip: Turn on the ‘full-screen’ view for best results.)

 As a work-from-home mom, I can barely recall moments when I have ‘nothing to do’.
 At any given time, my mind whizzes with thoughts of work, meetings, household needs, family demands, husband’s travel schedule, my community commitments, and the general need to ‘be there’ for everyone and everything.